Why are my emails from e2a going into Junk/Spam?

 Here are the different settings according to different scenarios explained with help page links:

-Sender Policy Framework (SPF) is an email validation system that provides a process to verify which service providers can send emails on your behalf.
-Below are the help site links which explain all about setting an SPF record to authorize Salesforce.com to send emails.
+Sender Policy Framework (SPF) is an email validation system which provides a process to verify which service providers can send emails on your behalf.
+Below are the help site links which explain all about setting a SPF record to authorise Salesforce.com to send emails.

 When to Use?

 If your company owns an email address domain i.e. @ortooapps.com, Add Salesforce’s SPF record to domain DNS to indicate that Salesforce is an approved sender.